 - Every teacher in our school has been trained to teach reading, so we have the same expectations of progress.
-We all use the same language, routines and resources to teach children to read so that we lower children's cognitive load. - Weekly content grids map each element of new learning to each day, week and term for the duration of the programme. - Lesson templates, Prompt cards and How to videos ensure teachers all have a consistent approach and structure for each lesson. - The Reading Lead and SLT regularly monitor and observe teaching; they use the summative data to identify children who need additional support and gaps in learning.
+We all use the same language, routines and resources to teach children to read so that we lower children's cognitive load. - Weekly content grids map each element of new learning to each day, week and term for the duration of the programme.

+- Lesson templates, Prompt cards and How to videos ensure teachers all have a consistent approach and structure for each lesson. - The Reading Leader and SLT use the Audit and Prompt cards to regularly monitor and observe teaching; they use the summative data to identify children who need additional support and gaps in learning.